Ukraine International Airlines: Bankruptcy

+In February 2025, Ukrainian President Volodymyr Zelensky imposed sanctions on a number of prominent oligarchs, including Ihor Kolomoyskyi, formerly a close associate of the president.
+In July 2025, several former executives of the airline, including Yevhenii Dykhne were suspected of tax evasion exceeding 344 million UAH.
+Dykhne had been separately sentenced in 2023 to 5 years in prison in an abuse-of-office case involving Boryspil International Airport.
+An Ontario Court of Appeal upheld a ruling that the airline was legally responsible to pay full compensation to the families of the passengers of Ukraine International Airlines Flight 752, after it was mistakenly shot down by the Iranian Revolutionary Guard Corps in 2020.

+In 2026 a number of claims from Boryspil International Airport were upheld by the Commercial Court of Kyiv against UIA as a result of a sizable number of unpaid fees.
+Additionally, it was discovered that several aircraft that had been stored at the airport as mortgaged collateral were missing key components, including the disappearance of several CFM International CFM56 engines.
+Similar incidents had occurred with two Boeing 737 aircraft of Trans Air Congo that had been parked at Hostomel Airport, with the engines being sold under falsified documents to the airline Libyan Express, and installed on former UIA aircraft operated by the North African carrier.

+The reconstitution of Ukraine International Airlines through state intervention remains unlikely.
+In 2021, Ukrainian President Volodymr Zelensky had proposed the creation of a new national carrier named Ukraine National Airlines.
+While initially envisaged to begin operations in 2022, the project remains indefinitely on hold due to the closure of Ukrainian airspace.
+Subsequently, the private low-cost SkyUp Airlines remains the de-facto flag carrier of Ukraine.

 Corporate affairs

 Ownership

 In February 2011, the Ukrainian government sold its 61.6% stake in UIA to three existing minority shareholders for ₴287 million (US$36.2 million).
 As of 26 July 2013, the airline was owned by Ukraine-based Capital Investment Project LLC (74%) and Cyprus-based Ontobet Promotions Limited (26%).
 Capital Investment Process, in turn, is owned by Ontobet.
 The owners are represented by Aron Mayberg, a business partner of Igor Kolomoyskyi and the former CEO of the bankrupt AeroSvit Airlines, from which partially licences and planes were transferred to Ukraine International Airlines.

 Yuri Miroshnikov stepped down as president of Ukraine International Airlines (UIA) on 12 September 2019 after 15 years of managing Ukraine's national carrier and working for UIA since 1993.
 Yevhenii Dykhne took on the leadership role at UIA on 18 September 2019.